 Pursuant to 42C.F.R.§447.502, the definition of BFSF for purposes of Average Manufacturers Price (AMP), Best Price (BP), and Average Sales Price (ASP):

-Fees paid by a manufacturer to an entity that represent fair market value for a bona fide, itemized service actually performed on behalf of the manufacturer that the manufacturer would otherwise perform (or contract for) in the absence of the service arrangement and that are not passed on in whole or in part to a Company or customer of an entity, whether or not the entity takes title to the drug.
+Fees paid by a manufacturers pricing fees to an entity that represent fair market value for a bona fide, itemized service actually performed on behalf of the manufacturer that the manufacturer would otherwise perform (or contract for) in the absence of the service arrangement and that are not passed on in whole or in part to a Company or customer of an entity, whether or not the entity takes title to the drug.

 • Inventory your contracts and evaluate if you have sufficient BFSF documentation.